How to create an affiliate program in 5 steps

 Doesn’t get much cleaner than that.

-But OK.
 Affiliate platforms aside, there’s one more key step that requires frontloading a bit of work: creating high-quality content to support your affiliate marketers.

 Step #4.
 Create high-quality content and supportive marketing materials

 Out of the tons of marketing channels to choose from these days, we recommend focusing on two strategies to help your affiliate marketers sell your digital products and grow your own affiliate program — graphics for content channels and email marketing.